1939 Catholic University Cardinals football team

 The Cardinals were invited to play in the 1940 Sun Bowl in El Paso, Texas, on New Year's Day 1940.
 In the first and only meeting between the two programs, Catholic University played Arizona State to a scoreless tie.

+Catholic University was not ranked in the final AP poll, but it was ranked at No. 39 in the 1939 Williamson System ratings, and at No. 54 in the Litkenhous Ratings.

 Key players included brothers Rocco Pirro, a fullback, and Carmen Pirro, a tackle.